Arenado embraces playing for perennial contender in Cards

 “That’s a pretty good crew right there, and Nolan certainly fits in that group,” DeWitt added.
 “I’ve always been a believer that great players make everyone else on the team better.”

-The backlash from Rockies fans has been swift, with ”(hash)FireBridich” hashtags showing up on social media in reference to general manager Jeff Bridich.
+The backlash from Rockies fans has been swift, with “#FireBridich” hashtags showing up on social media in reference to general manager Jeff Bridich.

 Monfort understands the anger from disgruntled fans, who watched the 2009 second-round amateur pick make one highlight play after another.